Series Index - Setting Up in the Real World

 By default the Global Origin is coincident with the Design File Centre.

-The Global Origin can be relabelled to meet various workflows.
+The Global Origin can be relabelled to meet various workflows, but we recommend the use of geo-coordination.

 Relabel the Global Origin to establish local setting out coordinates.